cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

   as input a secret decapsulation key `dk` and ciphertext `ct` and outputs a shared secret `ss`.

-> Definitions of KEM in the literature typically do not explicitly include the
-> `DeriveKeyPair` function.
-It can be viewed as a "derandomized" version of
-> `GenerateKeyPair`, in which the randomness used by the randomized algorithm is
-> made explicit.
-We call it out explicitly here because `DeriveKeyPair` is
-> important to allow KEMs to integrate with protocols such as HPKE {{?RFC9180}}
-> and MLS {{?RFC9420}}.

 A KEM may also provide a deterministic version of `Encaps` (e.g., for purposes of testing):